ygcha/DH110-CHRISTINACHA/assignment07/README.md

 ## List of Tasks Supported by the Prototype

-- Task 1 - Create new profile, add 2 scholarships and 1 grant to the list based on award amount.
+- Task 1 - Create new profile, add 2 scholarships and 1 grant to the list based on award amount, and check financial aid list.
 - Task 2 - Log-in, add 1 grant to the list based on award amount, and share the list via email.

 Specific tasks supported by the prototype: